manujakau/aws-secret-userdata/README.md

 - Clone the Repository
 - Update the key-pair name parameter in compute.yaml
+- Default region is set to use as us-east-1.
+Therefor change the ami-id if deploy on other regions
 - Use "deploy" command-line tool to deploy each stack.
 - Start stack deployment with infra, then secrets and finally compute.